zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 158. if the lion beast king is a powerful tooth, a man of oppression and victory,

-Edges should be used, and should be alone like a rhino horn.
+Edges should be used, and should be alone like a rhinoceros horn.

 "If the Lion Beast is a powerful tooth, is a forceful man of oppression and victory": "If the Lion Beastmaster is a powerful tooth, a tooth as a weapon, in